AksoEo/docs/api/restful.md

     * `$not`: Negates an expression.
 Value must be an expression.

 ## Operations
 AKSO treats paths as *resource identifiers* and HTTP methods as *verbs*.
 The only exception to this is the addition of operations prefixed by an at-symbol (@).
-All operations are requested using the `POST` verb.
+All operations are performed using the `POST` verb.
 Some operations may be called only on resources, others on entire collections.
 Let's look at a fictional example:
 * All `User` resources in the collection `GET /users` have an operation `ban`.
     * To ban the user with the id `12` we'd call `POST /users/12/@ban`.
 * The `User` collection at `GET /users` has an operation `ban`.